 Yes, you will need to do your own research on visa requirements for citizens of your home country studying in Germany.
 The CGSE may be able to help you with the required documents.
-Also, you will need to inform Gwen Moore and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform Marlee Meikrantz and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.

 Global Ambassadors are returning study abroad students who serve as peer advisors for their program.
 Please feel free to contact them for a student perspective.